Scatman John: Biographies

-In 2022, 23 years after his death, Jeff Chi wrote and illustrated Who's The Scatman?, a graphic novel biography published in German.
+In 2022, Jeff Chi wrote and illustrated Who's The Scatman?, a graphic novel biography published in German.
 The comic details Larkin's rise in fame and career, as well as his recovery from drug and alcohol addiction.
 To gather details about Larkin's life, Chi conducted video chats with those who knew Larkin during his jazz days and Eurodance phase, including John's manager, Manfred Zähringer, the producers of his hit singles and albums, and musicians who knew him during his career.

-In March 2023, a biopic on John's life was announced via The Hollywood Reporter.
+In March 2023, a biopic on Larkin's life was announced via The Hollywood Reporter.
 The rights to the life story were given by his estate, and the film is set to feature unparalleled access to the entire Scatman library as well as previously unpublished private home videos.

-In September 2024, an authorized biography on John's life written by Gina Waggott was officially announced for a late 2025/early 2026 release.
-It is set to be published under Bloomsbury Publishing.
-Over half of the book will contain details about Larkin and his life previously never made public.
-Titled Scatman John: The Remarkable Story of the World's Unlikeliest Popstar, it is set to be released on February 5, 2026.
+In September 2024, an authorized biography on Larkin's life written by Gina Waggott was officially announced for a late 2025/early 2026 release, published by Bloomsbury Publishing.
+More than half of the book contains details about Larkin and his life never previously made public.
+Titled Scatman John: The Remarkable Story of the World's Unlikeliest Popstar, it was released on February 5, 2026.